By: Jason Lewis

 Watson is the head athletic trainer for the Los Angeles Sparks in the WNBA, so it’s safe to say- she knows her stuff.

-When an athlete has an injury, Watson is the first person to spring into action, as she keeps a close eye on players who appear to courtney watsonstruggle health wise.
+When an athlete has an injury, Watson is the first person to spring into action, as she keeps a close eye on players who appear to struggle health wise.
 Through years of working with some of the most athletic people in the world, Watson can quickly diagnose an issue and get the athlete back out on to the field of play as soon as possible.

 Watson is from South Los Angeles, but she did not have many influences in the field of medicine when she was growing up.
 She is from an athletic family, so she excelled at basketball from an early age.
 Her interest in medicine happened when her high school basketball team was preparing for the California State playoff tournament, and she was nursing an ankle injury.